CAVEconnectome/CAVEclient/docs/guide/l2cache.rst

 Level 2 Cache
 =============
-The chunkedgraph (see :doc:`chunkedgraph`) is a dynamic oct-tree connected components supervoxel graph.
-As with any oct-tree, it is organized in hierarchical levels, with the bottom level 1 corresponding to the supervoxels of the segmentations, and the top level being the unique connected components of the supervoxel graph.
-The source code of this service can be found here ``https://github.com/seung-lab/pcgl2cache``
+To understand the level 2 cache, you must understand the structure of the chunkedgraph so see :doc:`chunkedgraph`.

 Nodes on the second level or layer of the graph, corresponds to all the supervoxels that are locally connected to one another within a single level 2 spatial "chunk" of the data.
 The Level 2 Cache, is a service whose job it is to track and update relevant statistics about every level 2 node within the a chunkedgraph.
+The source code of this service can be found  `here <https://github.com/seung-lab/pcgl2cache>`_.

 Finding Level 2 Nodes
 ^^^^^^^^^^^^^^^^^^^^^